pairshaped/curlingio-docs/docs/getting-started/pricing.md

 Online payments can take up to 7 days before they are cleared and available for payout (direct deposit).

-We would love to offer our international clubs the same pricing as our canadian clubs, but unfortunately it's not up to us.
+We would love to offer our US based clubs the same pricing as our canadian clubs, but unfortunately it's not up to us.
 Each country results in a separate agreement with our payment processor.

-If we are ever able to negotiate a lower rate in your country, we will pass those savings on to you.
+Only VISA and Mastercard are currently accepted (or debit cards with their co-branding).
+Other cards incur additional fees for our clubs, so we've opted to disable them for the time being.

 ### Example Fees for Online Payments

 Here are a few examples to help you visualize the cost of online transactions.
-The majority of this cost is paid to the credit card processor.
+The majority of this cost is paid to the credit card processor / network.

 #### $100 purchase